client emails on autopilot

 • The membership renewal nudge gives clients a clean window to pause or update payment, instead of surprising them on the renewal date.

-• Failed-payment recovery lifts membership retention by 6-12 percentage points on average — clients who otherwise churn from a card declining come back when they tap the link and update.
+• Failed-payment recovery wins back members who would otherwise churn from a card simply declining — they tap the link, update the card, and stay.

 • The welcome email lands on the right people: new signups who haven't acted yet.
 Existing bookers don't get it.
 Skips the noise.